 Top Tips!

 To create and sustain more inclusive and supportive learning environments, the Universal Design for Learning (UDL) reminds us that the barriers exist in the design (i.e. goals, methods, materials, assessment and environment).
-Below are some tips for your consideration.
 How might we design options to support the engagement between educators and families within the school community?

 Applying UDL principles to early childhood education can help create inclusive and effective learning environments for young children.
 Here are five top tips for integrating UDL into early childhood education.
 What might we need to consider as we begin this journey?